pxslip/db-studio/docs/reference/system/schema.md

 ::: warning Different versions and vendors

-This endpoint does not allow different Directus versions and database vendors by default.
+This endpoint does not allow different d9 versions and database vendors by default.
 This is to avoid any unintentional diffs from being generated.
 You can opt in to bypass these checks by passing the `force` query parameter.

 :::